neaaar/gtk-markdown/README.md

 The project is currently under development and runs inside a Docker container.

 ## Features
-- Text editor with Markdown support.
+- Text editor with Markdown support
-- Real-time document preview.
+- Real-time document preview
-- Syntax highlighting in code blocks using [highlight.js](https://highlightjs.org/).
+- Syntax highlighting in code blocks using [highlight.js](https://highlightjs.org/)
-- GTK4 interface consistent with GNOME design.
+- GTK4 interface consistent with GNOME design

 ---

 ## Requirements
-- [Docker](https://docs.docker.com/get-docker/) installed on the host system.
+- [Docker](https://docs.docker.com/get-docker/) installed on the host system
-- A Linux system with **X11** support (required to display the GUI from inside the container).
+- A Linux system with **X11** support (required to display the GUI from inside the container)
-  - On Wayland, you can run it via XWayland.
+  - On Wayland, you can run it via XWayland

 ---

 ## How to run

-### Build the container
-Clone the repository:
+### Clone the repository
 ```bash
 git clone https://github.com/neaaar/gtk-markdown.git
 cd gtk-markdown
 ```

-Build the Docker image:
+### Build the Docker image
+Run the following command while inside the project folder:
 ```bash
 docker build -t gtk-markdown .
 ```